jkobti/yetAnotherBoilerplate/Docs/frontend.md

 # Frontend Application Stack

-This document captures the detailed guidance for building and operating the client applications that ship with the boiler project.
+This document captures the detailed guidance for building and operating the client applications that ship with the yetanotherboilerplate project.
 A single Flutter codebase targets web, iOS, and Android; this doc expands on the core stack, optional integrations, and platform-specific release processes.

 ## 1. Core Stack